MattiSG/jekyll-template/README.md

 - Activate GitHub Pages in the settings.

-## Set up Continuous Integration
+### Set up Continuous Integration

-We'll use [CircleCI](https://circleci.com).
+If you use [CircleCI](https://circleci.com), just log in with GitHub and activate builds for your repository.
 They offer a free plan for open-source.
-Just log in with GitHub and activate builds for your repository.

 # License